of a Spiritual Teacher

 An Authentic Lineage

 A true teacher will never take something from you.
-Beware of the "spiritual teacher" who charges money for a seminar!!!
+This means he or she will never charge money to attend a lecture or seminar.
 The Divine Messengers through the ages never charged money for their teachings, so, too, your spiritual guide must never charge you money.
 A true teacher spreads light and knowledge regardless of your race, age, gender, or pocket book.

 Operates Within a Circle of Purity